Team

 Undergraduate Researcher

-Aarna is a first year Biomedical Engineering major on the pre-med track.
-She plans to graduate May 2027 and pursue medical school.
+Aarna is a Biomedical Engineering major on the pre-med track.
+She plans to graduate in May 2027 and pursue medical school.
 She's especially interested in studying the intersection of neuroscience and AI in medical technology.
-In her free time she enjoys playing piano, reading, walking and baking.
+In the lab, she investigates how mutations lead to social dysfunctions in mice.
+In her free time, she enjoys playing piano, reading, walking, and baking.

 -